It’s that time of year when the sun is on a mission to make everyone feel sticky, lazy, and, worst of all, hot (in the least attractive way possible).

 But for those that want a change of pace, having no cruise control can give you a bit of a challenge in maneuvering these mowers manually.

-Keeps the mind sharp while you relax.
-That makes for a nice combination, doesn’t it?
+It keeps the mind sharp while you relax.
+That makes for an excellent combination, doesn’t it?

 Light the Way